Beat Girl: Plot

 Jennifer goes to the café, but now finds it boring.
-She walks out on her friends and meets Kenny across the street at the strip club.
-Kenny invites her to go to Paris with him and have him train her to be a star stripper.
-Greta, performing onstage, is told by stage manager Simon (Nigel Green) that Kenny plans to leave her and go off with Jennifer.
-Just as Kenny makes a pass at Jennifer, a woman's hand is shown stabbing Kenny to death with a letter opener.
-The club staff, thinking Jennifer killed Kenny, lock her up and call the police.
-Jennifer screams that she didn't do it, and the real culprit, jealous Greta, emerges from behind a curtain.
-Meanwhile, Dave, Tony and Dodo confront some Teddy Boys who vandalise Tony's car and smash his guitar.
-Paul and Nichole arrive on the scene searching for Jennifer just as the police drag her, in hysterics, out of the strip club.
-The police release Jennifer to Paul and Nichole, and they head for home, arms around each other, as Dave throws his broken guitar in a rubbish bin and proclaims "Funny, only squares know where to go."
+She walks out on her friends and meets Kenny at the strip club.
+Kenny invites her to go to Paris with him, where he can train her to be a star stripper.
+Greta later learns that Kenny plans to leave her and go off with Jennifer.
+As Kenny makes a pass at Jennifer, someone stabs him to death.
+The club staff, thinking Jennifer killed Kenny, lock her in a room and call the police.
+Jennifer screams that she did not do it, and the real culprit, Greta, emerges from behind a curtain.
+Meanwhile, Teddy Boys vandalise the car of Tony (one of Jennifer's friends) and smash the guitar of Dave (another of Jennifer's friends), initiating a confrontation between the two groups.
+Paul and Nichole arrive searching for Jennifer while the police drag her out of the strip club.
+The police release Jennifer to Paul and Nichole, and they return home, arms around each other, as Dave throws his broken guitar in the rubbish.